OceanOfMathematics/OceanOfMathematics.github.io/README.md

 # OceanOfMathematics.github.io

-This Is Blog Of OceanOfMathematics.
+This Is The Blog Of OceanOfMathematics.

-Come And Have Some Fun.
+Come And See The Thing What You Are Interested In.